This post contains affiliate links. Please see our disclosure policy.

 1. To store: Both the salmon and veggies will keep in the fridge in an airtight container for up to 4 days.

 2. To freeze: Pack the salmon and the veggies individually.
-Once everything has cooled, spread the veggies out on a baking sheet and pop them into the freezer for about an hour or two until the veggies have solidified, then transfer them into a gallon-sized freezer bag.
-Flatten it out so you can lay it down flat in the freezer which will save on space and prevent veggies from sticking together.
-The salmon fillets can be individually wrapped in plastic wrap, then packed together in a freezer bag or freezer-friendly contiainer.
+Once everything has cooled, spread the veggies out on a baking sheet and pop them into the freezer for about an hour or two, until they have solidified, then transfer them into a gallon-sized freezer bag.
+Flatten it so you can lay it flat in the freezer, which will save space and prevent veggies from sticking together.
+The salmon fillets can be individually wrapped in plastic wrap, then packed together in a freezer bag or freezer-friendly container.

 3. To reheat: Plate your salmon and veggies on a microwave-safe plate and reheat in the microwave in 25 second increments until warmed through.